FAQs

 How long will the project take?

-Full restoration is expected to take 10-20 years, with the project implemented in phases.
-The first phase of the project, fully permitted and beginning the winter of 2022-2023, increases tidal flow in increments, but removes or replaces all existing impediments to tidal flow so that full tidal restoration can ultimately be achieved.
-Tides will be restored over 200 acres of former salt marsh within just the first three years after Chequessett Neck Bridge completion.
-Phase 2, reviving large expanses of wetlands outside the National Seashore boundary, will require additional permits, public consultations including with landowners, and coordination with the National Seashore and Towns
+Full restoration is expected to take 10-20 years, with the Project implemented in phases.
+The first phase of the Project, fully permitted and begun in March 2023, will increase tidal flow in increments and removes or replace many existing impediments to tidal flow so that full tidal restoration can ultimately be achieved.
+Tides will be restored over 200 acres of former salt marsh within just the first few years after completion of the Chequessett Neck bridge.
+Phase 2, reviving large expanses of wetlands outside the National Seashore boundary, will require additional permits, public consultations including with landowners, and coordination with the National Seashore and Towns.

 How long will it take before we see improvements in the estuary?

-We anticipate seeing significant improvements in vegetation and water quality in the Lower Herring River basin shortly after tidal exchange is increased, following completion of the new bridge at Chequessett Neck Road and other construction activities.
+We anticipate seeing significant improvements in vegetation and water quality in the Lower Herring River basin shortly after tidal exchange is increased, following completion of the new Chequessett Neck Road bridge with its nine sluice gates and other construction activities.
 After that, the pace of bridge opening and tidal increase will be adjusted depending on the early response of the ecosystem, which will be closely monitored.

-Planning for the project has been diligent but required many years of work.
-Numerous environmental studies, detailed modelling and extensive landowner coordination were needed to develop a detailed restoration plan; and many environmental permits and approvals had to be obtained before construction of the project could begin.
+Planning for the Project has been diligent but required many years of work.
+Numerous environmental studies, comprehensive modelling, and extensive landowner coordination were needed to develop a detailed restoration plan, and many environmental permits and approvals had to be obtained before construction of the Project could begin.
 The Project design takes into account ecosystem restoration, rare plants and animals, and the Wellfleet Harbor shellfishing industry.
 Project design also considers nearby residential and commercial development and public access.

 How much will the project cost and how is it being funded?

 The project will cost approximately $70 million.
 Most of the funding is coming from federal and state sources with much of it already committed.
-The Town of Wellfleet will receive funding for an owner’s representative, resident engineers, and contractors.
-There will be no direct cash cost to the Town, but some staff time will be committed as in-kind services.
+The Town of Wellfleet has received funding for an owner’s project representative, resident engineers, and contractors.
+There will be no direct cash cost to the Town, but some staff time has been committed as in-kind services.
+The Project is expected to generate between $112 and $126 million in regional economic output and create between 1,120 and 1,680 jobs.
+Additional economic benefits will result from the Project’s effects on non-construction activities, including tourism, recreation, and commercial and recreational fishing.

 Have all required permits been approved?